Phooey! My Stones Didn't Take a Nice Polish!

 Some people think that a tumbler is a great place for the rejected rocks from all of their other lapidary activities.
 The rule to remember is: "Garbage in means garbage out."

-The best tool for preparing rough rock for your tumbler is a garbage can.
-Before you tumble a batch of rock, look through the rocks and remove any that are going to cause problems.
-Remove rocks that might shed particles and throw them away.
 Remove pieces with fractures, voids and other cavities that might offer hiding places for grit particles.
 These should be thrown away or broken to remove the parts that can cause problems.
-It's better to throw a few rocks away than ruin a month of work and the cost of grit and polish.
+It's better to throw a few rocks away than ruin a month of work and the cost of grit, polish and electricity.

 The secret to producing nice tumbled stones is being "picky."

 Cleanliness in Tumbling